jswebschmiede/com_simpleboilerplate/README.md

 -   Automatic copying of files to your Joomla installation
 -   Composer support (if needed uncomment the autoload.php in the services/provider.php file and the dependencies folder in simpleboilerplate.xml)
 -   Scoped dependencies
--   Category support (if not needed, look at https://github.com/jswebschmiede/com_boilerplate)
+-   No Category support (if needed, look at https://github.com/jswebschmiede/com_boilerplate)

 ## Prerequisites